dmpop/pellicola/README.md

 - **Responsive design** Mejiro works well on mobile devices.
 - **Pagination** Mejiro automatically splits photo collection into pages.
 You can specify the desired number of photos per page.
 - **Basic EXIF data** The app extracts and displays basic EXIF info for each photo, including aperture, shutter speed, and ISO.
-- **Display geographical coordinates on OpenStreetMap or Google Maps** For geotagged photos, you can view their exact locations on OpenStreetMap.
+- **Display geographical coordinates on OpenStreetMap** For geotagged photos, you can view their exact locations on OpenStreetMap.
 - **Optional description text** You can add a description to each photo by creating an accompanying *.txt* file.
 The app can also read and display descriptions from the photo's *UserComment* EXIF field.
 - **Automatic language detection** Mejiro automatically detects the browser language and picks the description text file with the appropriate language prefix.
 - **Link to RAW** For each photo in the JPEG format, you can upload the accompanying RAW file, and Mejiro automatically adds a link to it.
 This feature can be disabled.